-There are three ways to support your child with Paper Castle.
+There are three ways to support students with their progress in Paper Castle.

-- 1) Watch them complete their practice.
-This can sometimes reveal obvious problems, such as long pauses. - 2) Try the challenging level with them.
+- 1) If a student is making slow progress, watch them complete their practice.
+This can sometimes reveal obvious problems, such as the student not trying to read the card when it appears. - 2) Try the challenging level with them.
 Just launch Paper Castle, click 'Reading' and then 'Practice Mode'.
 From there you can jump to any level. - 3) Support them with the three foundational reading stages.
 If you launch Paper Castle, you will see these three buttons representing the three stages:

-Only move to the next stage once they have mastered the previous stage.
+Only move to the next stage once students have mastered the previous stage.